unavi-xyz/unavi/apps/docs/docs/index.md

 The Wired is an **open and decentralized** web-based metaverse platform.

-The Wired reimagines the web as an interconnected network of 3D spaces, instead of 2D pages - all while being built on open standards and decentralized infrastructure.
+The Wired reimagines the web as an interconnected network of 3D spaces, instead of 2D pages - all while running on open standards and decentralized infrastructure.
 You can access the Wired through any browser, on any device.

 :::info